Multiple protostellar outflows from a single protostar with a misaligned disk: Results

 Figure~\ref{fig:theta-values}(b) shows the fractional time during which each outflow component is strongly present, defined by a fiducial threshold of $10^{-3}\,\msun$.
 For each model, we plot the fraction of the simulated time ($t_{\rm sim}$) during which the DW is on, the SF is on, and both components simultaneously exceed the threshold ($t_{\rm DW}$, $t_{\rm SF}$, and $t_{\rm co}$).
 In aligned and weakly misaligned models, the DW remains active for most of the evolution, whereas the SF component is either absent or present only briefly.
 As $\theta_0$ increases, the SF lifetime grows, and the system spends a substantial fraction of its evolution in an SF-dominated state for $\theta_0 \gtrsim 60^\circ$.
 With the relatively high mass threshold adopted here, the period of strong co-existence of the two components is short.
 However, tests with a lower threshold show that overlap phases become more frequent, albeit still brief.

 The results show that this misalignment alters both the disk and the outflow \citep{Hirano2020}, and can generate additional outflow components beyond a single tilted axis.
-For sufficiently large misalignment, it qualitatively changes the outflow morphology by enabling two distinct magnetically driven outflow channels from the same protostellar disk.
-The classical DW dominates in nearly aligned systems, whereas a SF-dominated mode emerges at large misalignment and is consistent with the presence of secondary outflows observed in some protostellar systems.
+A sufficiently large misalignment qualitatively changes the outflow morphology by enabling two distinct magnetically driven outflow channels from the same protostellar disk.
+The classical DW dominates in nearly aligned systems, whereas an SF-dominated mode emerges at large misalignment and is consistent with the presence of secondary outflows observed in some protostellar systems.